thewizardplusplus/robot-fan/README.md

 # robot-fan

+The fan model built using LEGO® MINDSTORMS® Robot Inventor.

 _**Disclaimer:** LEGO® and MINDSTORMS® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project._

+## Features

+- touch control to turn on and off:
+  - based on LEGO® MINDSTORMS® Color Sensor;
+- proportional control of the rotation speed:
+  - based on LEGO® MINDSTORMS® Medium Motor;
+- touch and proportional controls are independent.

 ## Testing